The restricted consistency property of leave-$n_v$-out cross-validation for high-dimensional variable selection

 The rest of the paper is organized as follows.
-In Section 2, the model setup is introduced, with notations and technical conditions explained.
-In Section 3, we study the asymptotic behavior of the cross-validation methods under high-dimensional settings, and point out the potential drawbacks.
-A new tuning parameter selection method Consistent Cross-Validation (CCV) is proposed in Section 4.
-Simulations and real data analysis results are presented in Sections 5 and 6, respectively.
-We conclude with a short discussion in Section 7.
-The majority of the technical details are relegated to the Appendix.
+We introduce the generalized linear model setup and discuss the $K$-fold CV in Section 2.
+Motivated by the issues with the $K$-fold CV, we introduce the leave-$n_v$-out cross-validation (CV($n_v$)) for high-dimensional variable selection, and show CV($n_v$) can achieve the restricted model selection consistency in Section 3.
+We conduct extensive simulation studies in Section 4 and a real data analysis in Section 5 to compare CV($n_v$) with other types of CV methods as well as many state-of-the-art information criteria.
+We conclude the paper with a short discussion in Section 6 while all the technical details are collected in the Appendix.